 Instead of evidence garnered from clinical trials published in peer-reviewed journals, Burzynski relies heavily on patient testimonies to peddle his wares.
 Testimonials are no substitute for controlled clinical trials.
 No matter how many testimonials Burzynski and his patients put forward, no matter how passionate and moving those stories are, no matter how grateful and indebted his patients feel toward him, the fact remains that no amount of bad evidence is equal to a single piece of good evidence.
 He has had over 35 years to produce that single piece of good evidence and has utterly failed to do so.
 This, however, has not stopped him from charging $30,000 for an initial visit to his clinic and $7,000 per month for treatment thereafter.
 At least that’s the quote that one of his most recent victims was given.
 (A curious side note to this case: the above cited article reports, “The [Burzynski clinic] has currently been approved for Phase III Clinical Trial for Antineoplastons treatment and Mackey’s brain tumor met the criteria to be accepted as a patient in the trial.”
 When you look at the entry for the clinic’s only Phase III trial at clinicaltrials.gov, the current status of that study is “Not Yet Recruiting.”
 What was this family told, I want to know?)

-As you might expect, many people cannot afford the cost of Burzynksi’s treatment, which routinely reaches more than $100,000, and when that happens, they often make desperate appeals to the public so that they can make the trip to Houston.
+As you might expect, many people cannot afford the cost of Burzynski’s treatment, which routinely reaches more than $100,000, and when that happens, they often make desperate appeals to the public so that they can make the trip to Houston.
 A year ago, when Marc Stephens started going after critics of the clinic, after seeing the testimonials of patients who appeared in ad man Eric Merola’s infomercial Burzynski (reviewed here by a horrified surgical oncologist and patient advocate), and after looking at the collection testimonials on the Burzynski patient group website, I wanted to see an unbiased sample of Burzynski’s patients.
 When you select your sample group by outcome, you are going to produce a very skewed view of the treatment.
 (This is the Texas sharpshooter fallacy, essentially drawing a bullseye around a bullet hole.)
-I went back into my university’s databases to see if I could the patients who appeared in the press begging for money to see Burzynski.
-When I did, I found that with a single exception, every damned patient I could find in the LexisNexis Academic database who had appeared in the press begging for money to see Burzynski and whose outcome I could find had died.
+We went to archival databases to see if we could the patients who appeared in the press begging for money to see Burzynski.
+When we did, we found that with a single exception, every damned patient we could find in the LexisNexis Academic database who had appeared in the press begging for money to see Burzynski and whose outcome we could find had died.
 When his supporters don’t select the cases you get to see, a very, very disturbing picture of his practice emerges.

 If Burzynski has a cure–or even a viable treatment–it is a moral imperative that he completes a phase III clinical trial that can be reproduced by other researchers, otherwise all of the other deaths his treatment would have prevented are on his hands.
 If he is being honest about his treatment, he is apparently OK accepting responsibility for those deaths.